Anthony C. Infanti

 Christopher C. Walthour, Sr. Professor of Law

-Anthony C. Infanti is the Christopher C. Walthour, Sr. Professor of Law and holds a secondary appointment in Pitt's Gender, Sexuality, and Women's Studies Program.
-Professor Infanti’s scholarly work focuses on comparative tax law, critical tax theory (with a specific focus on the impact of the tax system on the LGBTQ+ community), and the overlaps and intersections between these two fields of study.
-Professor Infanti has published numerous articles and book chapters in these areas.
-He is also the author of Everyday Law for Gays and Lesbians (And Those Who Care About Them) (Paradigm Publishers 2007), coeditor of Critical Tax Theory: An Introduction (Cambridge University Press 2009) and Feminist Judgments: Rewritten Tax Opinions (Cambridge University Press 2017), and editor of Controversies in Tax Law: A Matter of Perspective (Ashgate Publishing 2015).
+Anthony C. Infanti is the Christopher C. Walthour, Sr. Professor of Law and holds a secondary appointment in Pitt’s Gender, Sexuality, and Women’s Studies Program.
+Professor Infanti’s scholarly work focuses on comparative tax law, critical tax theory (with a specific focus on the impact of the tax system on the LGBTQ+ community), the relationship between tax law and society, fiscal history, and the overlaps and intersections between these fields of study.
+Professor Infanti has published numerous articles and book chapters.
+He is also the author of Everyday Law for Gays and Lesbians (And Those Who Care About Them) (Paradigm Publishers 2007), coeditor of Critical Tax Theory: An Introduction (Cambridge University Press 2009), and editor of Controversies in Tax Law: A Matter of Perspective(Ashgate Publishing 2015).

-Professor Infanti’s most recent book is entitled The Human Toll: Taxation and Slavery in Colonial America (NYU Press, forthcoming spring 2025).
+Professor Infanti’s most recent book is entitled The Human Toll: Taxation and Slavery in Colonial America (NYU Press 2025).
 This book examines the role that taxation played in reinforcing and perpetuating the institution of slavery during the colonial period in America.
 The general aim of the book is to document a dark but long unexamined chapter of fiscal history while demonstrating the close relationship between tax law and society.
 Taxation and Slavery thus directly challenges—and, building on Prof. Infanti’s earlier work, further undermines—the long-prevailing belief among tax scholars that tax law is a quasi-scientific subdiscipline of economics that stands above such base concerns as societal discrimination.

 Prior to embarking on the writing of Taxation and Slavery, Professor Infanti published Tax and Time: On the Use and Misuse of Legal Imagination (NYU Press 2022).
 Tax and Time shows how our tax laws resemble more the creative product of an author’s imagination than the rote dictates of economics.
 In this way, Tax and Time complicates and overturns prevailing views of how time operates in and through tax law.
 But it does more than just that.
 In asserting that time in tax law is the product of pure imagination, Tax and Time calls into question the world beyond time that we have created for ourselves.
 In other words, the book asks the reader to consider the ends to which we have put our imaginative efforts.
 Have we used our tax imagination to work toward a more just world or merely to entrench and exacerbate existing injustices?
 Providing preliminary answers to these questions, Tax and Time asks the reader to consider the broader and more provocative question of whether we should revisit and rework the relationship between time and our tax laws to move us toward the better future that we collectively hope and strive for.